my-language-skills/all-in-one-metadata/explicit-book-versioning/ABOUT.md

 # Support or Contact

-Having trouble with Explicit Versioning?
-Check out our [issues](https://github.com/Software-Development-Guidelines/Explicit-Versioning/issues)pages or [contact me](https://www.linkedin.com/in/antonio-devis-lopez/) and we’ll help you sort it out.
+**Having trouble with Explicit Book Editioning?**

+[contact me](https://www.linkedin.com/in/antonio-devis-lopez/) and we’ll help you sort it out.

 ---